Up on the 5th Floor

 There was plenty of room for parties and for out-of-town visitors to stay either overnight or for extended periods.
 Many of our friends from those early years -- Mike Shannon, Billy Collins, Shelley Bennett, Mike Malloy and Alan Moore -- were fellow expatriates from the University of California at Riverside.
 Other regulars included art historian and painter Tom Wolf, a friend at New York University’s Institute of Fine Arts; and Trevor Brown, a photographer whom Carla met when she began working as a fashion model.
 Trevor introduced us to our neighbors at 96 Bowery -- trumpet player Randy Brecker of the Brecker Brothers, and the singer Denise Delapena, a cast member of Hair.
 During those early years hundreds of people passed through adding to the open spirit.

-We never locked our doors and our neighbors frequently dropped in.
+Everyone in the building was friends.
 Artists Ernest Gusella and Tomayo Sasaki, the earliest tenants on the fourth floor were Canadians who had recently graduated from the San Francisco Art Institute.
 They were followed on the fourth floor by two School of Visual Arts students, Cheryl Meinken and Janet Tate; and then a couple of years later by painter Curt Hoppe and his wife Becky Anderson who came from Minneapolis.
 Video artist Paul Tschinkel had a studio on the third floor; when he moved to Soho, photographer Eve Sonneman and painter Bob Yucikus took over the space.